TobikoData/sqlmesh/docs/concepts/overview.md

 A common approach for organizations that have grown past manual pipelines is to build around an orchestration framework such as [Airflow](https://airflow.apache.org/) or [Prefect](https://www.prefect.io/).
 Although these frameworks handle dependencies and scheduling, they are very generic.
 Custom tooling needs to be developed in order to make it easier to work with these frameworks.
 Also, less technical data professionals may have trouble working with these tools directly because they are complex and geared towards engineers.

 ### Model-aware
-The final class of data transformation platforms provides more integrations to common data modeling patterns like **SQLMesh**, [dbt](https://www.getdbt.com/), and [coalesce](https://coalesce.io/).
+The final class of data transformation platforms provides more integrations to common data modeling patterns like SQLMesh, [dbt](https://www.getdbt.com/), and [coalesce](https://coalesce.io/).
 Unlike generic scheduling tools, these platforms provide automation around common patterns such as  natively supporting various materialization strategies.

 Read more about why SQLMesh is the most efficient and powerful data transformation platform [here](/#why-sqlmesh).